 Film taken from the ground showed that as the airplane came level, the starboard outboard wing separated, followed by the port outboard wing.
 The aircraft pitched violently upward with an acceleration of more than 12 Gs, and the cockpit, engines and tail then disintegrated.

 The DH-110’s swept wings placed the ailerons well aft of the airplane’s center of gravity.
 When the pilot began his bank to the right, away from the crowd, he also began to climb.
-This caused the wing outer panels to twist, placing unexpected stresses.
+This caused the wing outer panels to twist, resulting in unexpected stresses.
 The right wing failed in torsion.
 The resulting roll then caused the left wing to fail.

 The flight crew was not faulted.